Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## Modules
+# modules can be imported anywhere in python, there is no restriction
+# but for readability they are imported at the beginning
 import math #  math is built-in module, now the name 'math' refers to module math
 # any functions/classes/varibles of math can be accessed using '.' operator
 my_var = math.sqrt(8) # acessing function from math